Canon 800D vs Fujifilm XP130

 It is notable that the 800D has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 800D and the XP130 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the XP130 have been discontinued, but can regularly be found used on ebay.
 The 800D was replaced by the Canon 850D, while the XP130 was followed by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Fujifilm XP130 Manual.
+Further information on the features and operation of the 800D and XP130 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Fujifilm XP130 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 800D and the Fujifilm XP130?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.